xatusbetazx17/bionical_eye_controller/README.md

       - Diagnostics
       - Battery
-      - Update (launches firmware update sub-menu)
-      - Custom
-    The pointer (index finger tip) is smoothed for smoother control.
-    Press 'q' to exit the interface.
+      - Update (launches firmware update sub-menu) Press 'q' to exit the interface.
     """
     if cv2 is None or np is None or mp is None: